sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 - https://blog.cloudflare.com/http-3-vs-http-2/ (2020)
 - https://dl.acm.org/doi/pdf/10.1145/3098822.3098842 (2017)

 There is a mixed bag, but it generally indicates that the receiver end needs more optimizations.
 Specifically, the proposed solutions involve a technique called UDP generic receive offload (UDP GRO).
-Some experiments show that optimization can yield promising results.
+Some experiments with these kinds of optimizations have shown very promising results.

-We're still in the early stages of widespread HTTP/3 adoption for gRPC, especially on the backend.
-Native support across all languages and frameworks is still developing.
+{{< image src="the-quic-we-were-promised.png" width="400px" class="center" >}}

+&nbsp;

 ### However, there's reason for optimism
 - The tooling is improving, making experimentation and early adoption easier.